 Keramas Surf Camp offers a taste of a bygone surfing era where simple surf accommodations surfers with simple amenities.
 Rooms are clean simple surf shacks, often put together using an abundance of locally sourced resources.
 Ducks inhabit the adjacent rice fields and in the early morning search for snails and slugs while you pass bintangs on your terraced porch overlooking the surrounding Balinese beauty.
 You’ll have to take a drive about 5 minutes to access the surf spot at Keramas, but the beach is only 20 or so metres away and there’s a good chance you might discover your own private beach break.
 Expect good food and a friendly laid back atmosphere for an affordable price.
 Great for single surfers, groups, Keramas Surf Camp offers a classic Balinese experience.

-Hotel Komune Resort and Beach club is ranked among the top 5 surf accommodations in Asia.
+Komune Resort is ranked among the top 5 surf accommodations in Asia.
 Located on the beach at Keramas, you really couldn’t ask for more.
 Aside from the luxurious and comfortable rooms, health centre, spa, and restaurant, Keramas Komune Resort has a secret weapon: night surfing.
-Hotel Komune Resort offers a permanent installation of floodlights overlooking the right at Keramas so that you can surf a world class wave at night.
+Hotel Komune Resort offers a permanent installation of floodlights overlooking the right at Keramas so that you can surf a world-class wave at night.
 You’ll have to book ahead for a night session which guarantees a crowd of no more than 6 surfers.
 The 50-metre tubes at Keramas are definitely worthy of a Point Beak style night session, and you won’t have to deal with Gary Busey.
-You can book a private session 7pm-Midnight or again 4am-6am.
+You can book a private session from 7 pm to Midnight or again 4 am to 6 am.
 Rooms, Suites, and Villas run a little steeper than some of the other options on this list but the perks are worth the extra chunk of change.
-Great for families, couples, groups, and solo surfers with a bit more revenue than your average kook.
+Great for families, couples, groups, and solo surfers.

 While you can find food at the local warungs in the surrounding area at Keramas, here are a few restaurants to check out in the area.